FraterCletus/markdown-fundamentals/Simple Text Editing Practice.md

 1. Copy these three lines:

    ```
    Bananas are yellow.
    Watermelons are green.
    Grapes are purple.
    Apples are red.
    ```
 2. Rearrange them so they appear in **alphabetical order** by fruit name.
-3. Delete the middle line.
+3. Delete the line regarding Grapes.
 4. Duplicate the last remaining line twice.

 ---